Inheritance in GraphQL: When and how to use it

 Did you find this article valuable?

-Support Nelson Dominguez by becoming a sponsor.
+Support The LetterFlow Digest by becoming a sponsor.
 Any amount is appreciated!